Table of Contents

 Microscopic Structure of the Trachea

-The wall of the trachea consists of three layers:
+The wall of the trachea consists of 3 layers:

 The annular ligaments connect the cartilage rings with each other.
 This layer contains multiple elastic fibers oriented longitudinally, which facilitates the adaptation of trachea and the main bronchial elastic tubes arranged longitudinally to the surrounding movements.